rignaneseleo/Easy-gpg4win/README.md

 	gpgconf --kill gpg-agent

 ## Save a passphrase in cache
 Everytime you decode qith your private key, the passphrase is required.
 If you don't want to type it manually everytime, you can store it in the agent's cache.
+You need to configure your gpg-agent.conf before (read above).

 	Kill other agents: